-I was taken into a single room, large and grandiose like the rest of the house.
-It was here that I was made to sit on a cream, leather sofa.
-The man who held my cane pinned my shoulder down from behind me.
+At the end of my journey was a single room, large and grandiose like the rest of the house.
+It was here that I was made to sit on a horrid, animal-skin settee.
+The man who held my cane pinned my shoulder down from behind.
 That was all it took to stop me moving.

 "Welcome to my humble abode, Miss Albright," said the Penguin.
 The typically welcoming words came out nasty and sinister.
-"I've been planning to meet you for quite some time."
+"I've been planning to make your acquaintance for quite some time."

 "What do you want with me?"
 I asked, folding my hands in my lap to steady their shaking.
 Like usual in these situations, the rational part of my brain was doing well to fight for supremacy.
 My question was coherent, even if my nerves were twitching.
 I knew they would need only the slightest inclination to move my whole body.

 "You're part of my little plan," explained the Penguin.
-He decided to make his statement on top of the coffee table in front of me, twirling his umbrella merrily and clicking his shoes against the glass surface.
-He turned slightly to address the henchman behind the sofa.
+He decided to make his statement while perched on a matching settee in front of me, twirling his umbrella merrily on its tip.
+He turned slightly to address the lackey behind the sofa.
 "Say, my boy, what have you got there?"

 "It's her cane, sir," the deep baritone voice had gone respectful in the presence of authority.

-The Penguin gestured to it, the henchmen passing it over my head.
+The Penguin gestured to it, the other man passing it over my head.
 After scrutinizing it against the light, the Penguin seemed satisfied that it held no secret weaponry and ordered the henchman to leave.
 His condescending glare returned to me.

-Now the goon had left, I could finally sit up straight, stretching out the ache in my spine.
+Now the lackey had left, I could finally sit up straight, stretching out the ache in my spine.

 "I'm certain, Miss Albright, that you'll want to hear the explanation for this," the Penguin began as the door shut.
 "Earlier this year, I hired the services of the Scarecrow, but he abandoned his work after making the absurd accusation that another of my scientists, who he worked with closely, was trying to mutate his DNA."
 The Penguin's mouth forced its way into a smile.
-I could tell this accusation he was referring to wasn't as absurd as he made out.
+I could tell the accusation he referred to wasn't as absurd as he made out.
 "Any attempt to reconcile the arrangement since then has failed, so I have resorted to this.
 To you, Miss Albright.
-You are my bargaining tool.
+You are my ace, so to speak.
 When the Scarecrow knows I have you, he'll come running."

 The idea sounded so ridiculous, I almost laughed in surprise.
-My body suddenly felt exhausted and a faint pounding had begun in my brain.
-It resonated from where the henchman had slammed my forehead into my desk earlier.
+My body suddenly felt exhausted and a faint pounding had begun against my brain.
+It resonated from where the man had slammed my forehead into my desk earlier.
 My breathing became rapid.

 "You're wrong," I managed to say.
 "I don't have any influence over…the Scarecrow."
 It felt strange to say his name out loud.
 It had been in my head for the past year, but I hadn't uttered it since convincing the press to leave me alone.